Find here core components for work to promote rational use (stewardship) of antibiotics in different health care settings.

 Resource | Description |

-Antimicrobial stewardship programmes in health-care facilities in low- and middle-income countries: A WHO practical toolkit | Report from WHO.
-Contains recommendations and how-to guidance for setting up and implementing antimicrobial stewardship.
-Specifies core elements for antimicrobial stewardship programmes on both national and facility level.
-Available in English, Arabic, Russian, French and Spanish.
-Low- and middle-income countries. |
+Antimicrobial stewardship programmes in health-care facilities in low- and middle-income countries: A WHO practical toolkit | Manual with recommendations and guidance for setting up and implementing antimicrobial stewardship programs.
+Specifies core elements on both national and facility level.
+Available in English, Arabic, Russian, French and Spanish. |

 Core Elements of Human Antibiotic Stewardship Programs in Resource-Limited Settings: National and Hospital Levels | Framework for implementation of antibiotic stewardship programs in resource-limited settings from the US CDC.
 It takes a tiered approach and covers a range of activities that a government or individual facility can implement based on the resources available.
-(PDF, 3MB).
-Resource-limited settings. |
+(PDF, 3MB). |

 Developing core elements and checklist items for global hospital antimicrobial stewardship programmes: a consensus approach | Journal article that suggests global core elements of antibiotic stewardship programs, including checklist items, to be in place in all hospitals.
-Aims to facilitate the development of national guidelines as well as adoption by healthcare facilities across the world, regardless of resource availability.
-(Paywall) Global |
+Aims to facilitate the development of national guidelines as well as adoption by healthcare facilities across the world, regardless of resource availability. |

 More from "Health care"